plone/documentation/about/contributing/documentation_styleguide.rst

 .. topic:: Description

-   A guide to write Documentation for Plone and for Plone Add-ons
+   A guide on how to write Documentation for Plone and for Plone Add-ons

 Introduction